kurt-krueckeberg/fdaphp/plan.md

-Go through overiew articles by Wie Phinny, youtube videos and swoole By Example.
+Learn Swoole.

-Write Curl code to download json device events and from these select just the LASIK related.
+First, with Swoole enabled, use the PHP curl function to asynchronisly download the json device events and the filter out the LASIK related. adverse events.
+Perhaps you logic in the [maude extraction tool](https://github.com/kurt-krueckeberg/maude-extraction-tool) repo.